FunbiOyede/nodejs-starter/README.md

 - [x] Api Layer 🍰
 - [ ] Access Control 🎮
-- [ ] Authentication and Authorization for both Admin and Patients or Users Accounts
+- [x] Authentication and Authorization for both Admin and Patients or Users Accounts
 - [ ] Units test with Jest
 - [ ] Web caching Api endpoints using Redis
 - [ ] Rate limiting for user accounts api Access
 - [ ] Continuous Integration with Travis CI
 - [ ] Linting With Eslint
-- [ ] sending of emails and reminders with twillo and nodemailer
+- [x] sending of emails
 - [x] Logging Layer
 - [ ] docker support
 - [ ] end to end testing with testcafe